 Monday, January 16, 2012 This morning’s keynote speaker is Vennkatesh Narayanamurti (who told us we could refer to him as “Venky”), the Benjamin Pierce Professor of Technology and Public Policy, a Professor of Physics as well as the Director of Science, Technology and Public Policy Program at the Belfer Center, Harvard Kennedy School.
+Presenting today

-Here are some soundbites from his presentation:
+Here are some great pictures from dinner Monday night.